AroniasPrenovost/trade-alerts/README.md

 **Build for Google Cloud Function:**

-This command modifies the `index.js` file to be copy+pasted for Google Cloud Functions
+This command modifies the `index.js` file to be copy+pasted for Google Cloud Functions and creates a `gcf-index.js` file

    ```bash
    node index build